 “The angel of the Lord encamps around those who fear him, and he delivers them.” - Psalm 34:7 (NIV)

 God delivers those who love and seek Him.
 When it comes to depression in the Bible, it’s clear that, no matter the struggle, intentionally drawing nearer to God can be the first step to healing.

-There are times when finding courage and strength seems near-impossible, but rather than buckling under the pressure, Scriptures for depression tell us to turn to God.
-We do not need to be strong in ourselves, but instead we can seek God’s strength and power to help guide us.
+There are times when finding courage and strength seems near-impossible, but rather than buckling under the pressure, the Scriptures for depression tell us to turn to God.
+We do not need to be strong in ourselves, but instead, we can seek God’s strength and power to help guide us.